reefactor/brainfood_reference/README.md

 > Committees .. encourage collective rationalization of shared illusions generally believed, negative stereotypes of out-of-favor groups, techniques and individuals, unwarranted confidence in chosen approaches, unanimity, suppression of doubts and pressure on dissenters, docility on the part of individual members, free-floating conversations during meetings, and non-adherence to standardized methodologies
 > -- Hedgehogging, “Groupthink Stinks” by Barton Biggs

+> “_institutional behavior_” – an oft-heard phrase that’s rarely intended as a compliment - shared decision making, diffused responsibility, personal risk minimization, and go-along-to-get-along interaction.
+All of these things work to discourage unconventionality, and thus to render superior investment results elusive (in a highly competitive game of investment)
+> -- Dare to Be Great by Howard Marks

 > Worldly wisdom teaches that it is better for reputation to fail conventionally than to succeed unconventionally
 > -- John Maynard Keynes

 Challenge beliefs & persist.
 Disagree & commit.
 Make asymmetric bets.

+Idea that committees' average thinking yelds average performance contradicts with [Condorcet's Jury Theorem](https://en.wikipedia.org/wiki/Condorcet%27s_jury_theorem) and [Majority Voting](https://arxiv.org/abs/2002.03153) concept in Machine Learning - [The Strength of Weak Learnability](https://link.springer.com/content/pdf/10.1023/A:1022648800760.pdf)

 ##### Uncertainty